 BJP treads carefully before announcing final list of candidates from UP

-New Delhi, Apr 01: The BJP is burning the midnight oil to finalise 18 candidates to be fielded in Uttar Pradesh.
+New Delhi, Apr 01: The Bharatiya Janata Party (BJP) is burning the midnight oil to finalise 18 candidates to be fielded in Uttar Pradesh.
 The party has declared candidates for 61 constituencies, but is yet to take a final call on the remaining 18.

 The delay in the declaration of the 18 candidates is due to the political alignment in the state.